DeJongeAkademie/FundingConsultation2022/README.md

 <!--  * Contact information for questions/comments                           -->
 <!--  * How people can offer to contribute to the project                    -->
 <!--  * A contributor code of conduct, https://www.contributor-covenant.org/ -->

-## How to contribute
-We invite all researchers to explore the data collected in this project and/or ask questions that we might be able to investigate based on this consultation.

-### via issues
-If you have a question that you want to be investigated based on this data or you are curious about a certain aspect of the consultation, please [create a new issue](https://github.com/DeJongeAkademie/FundingConsultation2022/issues/new/choose).

-### via pull-requests
-If you want to analyze the data yourself, your are welcome to fork the repository.
-We appreciate if you share back your results via sending pull-requests.
-Please note that the free-text answer are not shared on this repository.
-If you are interested in contributing to that part of the data analysis, please contact us via email at dja@knaw.nl.

 # Reproducibility